 A biological medicinal product, or biological, is a medicinal product whose active substance is made by a living organism.

-A biosimilar is a biological medicinal product that contains a version of the active substance of an already authorised original biological medicinal product (reference medicinal product) in the European Economic Area (EEA).
-Similarity to the reference medicinal product in terms of quality characteristics, biological activity, safety and efficacy based on a comprehensive comparability exercise needs to be established.
+A biosimilar is a biological medicinal product that contains a version of the active substance of an original biological medicinal product (reference medicinal product) already authorised in the European Economic Area (EEA).
+Similarity to the reference medicinal product in terms of quality characteristics, biological activity, safety (including immunogenicity) and efficacy needs to be established based on a comprehensive comparability exercise.

-The concept and methodology of the comparative investigations are further treated in the guidelines of the European Medicines Agency (EMA).
-These guidelines include general and more targeted recommendations, taking into account the biological reference properties of the biological product concerned (see EMA Guidelines and Q&A document).
+The concept and methodology of the comparative investigation can be found in the guidelines of the European Medicines Agency.
+These guidelines include general and more targeted recommendations, taking into account the biological reference properties of the biological product concerned (see EMA Guidelines and European Commission Q&A document).

-In summary, the most important part of the assessment is the comparability between the biosimilar and the reference medicinal product, where it must be demonstrated that there are no signs for therapeutically relevant differences.
+In summary, the main part of the assessment is the comparability between the biosimilar and the reference medicinal product, where it must be demonstrated that there is no evidence of therapeutically relevant differences.

 If biosimilarity has been demonstrated in one indication, extrapolation to other indications of the reference product could be acceptable with appropriate scientific justification.

 As for all other medicinal products, the safety of biological and biosimilar medicinal products is subject to continuous monitoring once the marketing authorisation has been granted.